-Think about this text-dependent question: How did the characters actions contribute to the events in the story?
-Use key details from the story evidence to support your thinking.
+Think about this text-dependent question: Do you agree with the narrator's point of view.
+Would you tell the same story in a different way?
+Use key details from the story and evidence to support your thinking.
 Use your Retelling Graphic Organizer to draw pictures of the key details in the beginning, middle, and ending of the story.

-Rotate and support student thinking with probing questions like:

-- What are you drawing about the story?

-- What did the text tell you?

-- What is the central message or lesson?

-Provide support to students as needed and allow students to dictate responses to the teacher (write student words below each of their drawings for the story).
+Rotate and support student thinking with probing questions like, "What are you drawing about the story?" or "What did the text tell you?" or "What is the central message or lesson?"
+Provide support to students as needed and dictate (write student words below each of their drawings).